 During a vacation in the USA we both presented our offer to our American relatives, Dwight and Michele Bach.
 And Michele said: "Why should anyone buy a calendar today when everything is so much more efficient electronically?
 The decorative aspect didn't matter.
 So our next goal was to convince all Americans of the beauty of a calendar in the "European style", that is to say full-page and without grid, as in the calendar above.
 We wanted to achieve this with countless editorial references on our websites.

-Your pipe organ calendar for this year or for the current or the next year "to the point"?
-You get to the shop below.
+Your pipe organ calendar for both this year or for the current "to the point".
+You get to the shop via the button below.

 99 music calendars and only one pipe organ wall calendar at "Bach 4 You"?
 Actually that is not true, as you still may order all those pipe organ wall calendars, which were published since the first one in 2017.
 However, the pipe organ wall calendars from the past years would today be printed "hot off the press" ... just for you!